Luke 23:26–43 . . . Bible Study Summary with Videos and Questions

 † You can also watch this passage-specific video clip titled "Jesus Is Crucified."

-† Here's the next passage-specific video clip titled "Soldiers Gamble for Jesus' Clothes."
+† Here's the next video clip titled "Soldiers Gamble for Jesus' Clothes."

-† And here's the next passage-specific video clip titled "Sign on the Cross."
+† And here's this follow-up passage-specific video clip titled "Sign on the Cross."

-† Finally, here's the next passage-specific video clip titled "Crucified Convicts."
+† Finally, here's this compelling video clip titled "Crucified Convicts."

 The Crucifixion of Jesus